-During the three months ended March 31, 2024, there were an aggregate of 0.1 million shares of Class A common stock issued to P3 LLC members in connection with such members' redemptions of an equivalent number of Common Units and corresponding cancellation and retirement of an equivalent number of Class V common stock.
+During the three months ended March 31, 2024, the Company issued an aggregate of 1,500 shares of Class A common stock to P3 LLC members in connection with such members' redemptions of an equivalent number of Common Units and corresponding cancellation and retirement of an equivalent number of Class V common stock.
 Such retired shares of Class V common stock may not be reissued.
-The redemptions occurred pursuant to the terms of the P3 LLC Amended and Restated Limited Liability Agreement (the "P3 LLC A&R LLC Agreement").
-There was no Common Unit exchange or redemption activity during the three months ended March 31, 2023.
+The redemptions occurred pursuant to the terms of the P3 LLC Amended and Restated Limited Liability Company Agreement (the "P3 LLC A&R LLC Agreement").
+No similar exchanges or redemptions occurred during the three months ended March 31, 2025.

-As of March 31, 2024, there was a \$20.6 million remeasurement adjustment recorded as the fair value of redeemable non-controlling interest (i.e., based on the five-day volume-weighted average price of a share of Class A common stock) was less than the carrying value.
-As of March 31, 2023, there was no remeasurement adjustment recorded as the fair value of redeemable non-controlling interest was less than the carrying value.
-The offset of the fair value adjustment was recorded to additional paid in capital.
+As of March 31, 2024, there was \$20.6 million remeasurement adjustment recorded as the fair value of redeemable non-controlling interest was greater than the carrying value.
+No similar remeasurement adjustment was required as of March 31, 2025.